johnynek/bosatsu/docs/language_guide.md

 2. defining a set of constructor functions to create that type

 ### Structs
-In the case of a struct, there is a single constructor function that can take a number of arguments which we can think of as fields to the struct.
-The constructor function has the same name as the type for Struct.
+In the case of a `struct`, there is a single constructor function that can take a number of arguments which we can think of as fields to the struct.
+The constructor function has the same name as the type for `struct`s.

 ```
 struct HashResult(as_string: String)